Note: This profile includes terminology unique to the vampire lore in my novels. I'll provide brief definitions of these terms in [brackets].

 Appearance and Presentation

 Body: Broad-shouldered and muscular from working most of his life as a carpenter and joiner.
-Ezekiel was initially employed by his father, often assigned the laborious tasks of cutting, sculpting, and carrying beams and joints.
+Ezekiel was initially employed by his father, often assigned the arduous tasks of cutting, sculpting, and carrying beams and joints.
 Ezekiel continued woodworking after his father died, and the labor kept him fit right up to his Anointment [transformation into a vampire].
+He has a decent amount of chest hair.

-Face: Square chin and a Roman nose.
+Face: Square chin and a strong aquiline nose.
 He has a scar running down his right cheek, inflicted by Tobias’s claw before Ezekiel was Anointed.

 Hair: Long, straight, brown hair with a golden sheen.

-> Facial Hair: Full pointed beard with a handlebar mustache.
+> Facial Hair: Full, medium-length, pointed beard with a handlebar mustache.

 Eyes: Sapphire-blue eyes that twinkle when he’s pleased.
 A vampire’s eyes glow red if the vampire is excited, and the pupils will thin into snakelike slits if the vampire is angry.

-Skin: Deeply tanned skin.
+Skin: Deep tan.
 A vampire’s complexion will turn deathly white when the vampire becomes excited or angry.

 Demeanor: Refined walk and dignified posture.

-Voice: Deep baritone voice with an Oxford English accent.
+Voice: Low baritone with an Oxford English accent.

 Mannerisms and Habits: Strokes his beard when thinking, prefers to leave suit jacket unbuttoned when relaxed, and his favorite term of endearment is “darling.”